119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Step 1: Collect Key Details for Your Car

 Before diving in, gather as much relevant information about your vehicle as possible.
-Make, model, year, mileage, type of transmission, type of fuel, and any accident history and or recent repairs you may have.
+Make, model, year, mileage, type of transmission, type of fuel, and any accident history and/or recent repairs.
 Buyers need these details to make an informed decision.

 • Step 2: Get Clear, Bright Pictures

 Clean your car thoroughly, both inside and outside, prior to taking pictures of it.
 Once your car is clean, take photos in bright daylight.
-You should take pictures from the front, back, left side, right side, the tires, inside the car, including the dashboard, and the engine.
+Take pictures from the front, back, both sides, the tires, interior (including the dashboard), and the engine.
 You can also take pictures of any scratches, dings, or body damage so the buyer can understand the full scope of the car you are selling.

 • Step 3: Establish a Reasonable, Market-Based Asking Price

-Look up similar vehicles that sold on the same platform and see what they sold for.
+Look up similar vehicles listed or recently sold on the same platform to understand current market prices.
 When setting a price, ensure it reflects your car’s condition and current market rates in your area.
 It is always wise to leave yourself some negotiation room if you need to.

 • Step 4: Compose a Brief, Honest Description